 The Facts: Romney is misstating his position.
 He opposed any use of taxpayer dollars to bail out the automakers, advice that President George W. Bush and Obama ignored.
 GM and Chrysler went through managed bankruptcies after Bush, at the end of his presidency, and later Obama provided federal funds.
 Steven Rattner, the Willett Advisers LLC chairman and leader of Obama’s auto task force, said no private sources of money were available at the time.

 Had Romney’s advice “been followed by either the Bush administration or the Obama administration, we would have today no auto industry,” Rattner said in February.

 A former Bush aide agreed.
 “It wasn’t just that there wasn’t credit available; a lot of private equity had cash, they just weren’t giving it away,” said Tony Fratto, who worked in the administration when the initial bailout loans were extended in late-2008.
 “It was a very uncertain situation.”

-Mike Jackson, chief executive officer of AutoNation Inc. (AN), the largest U.S. auto-dealer group, said the idea that private financing was available was a “fantasy.”
+Mike Jackson, chief executive officer of AutoNation Inc. (AN:US), the largest U.S. auto-dealer group, said the idea that private financing was available was a “fantasy.”